Panneau de gestion des cookies

 There are four stages:

-• Submission of the request : your request has been received.
+• Submission of the request: your request has been received.

-• Decision made : your request has been processed, a decision has been made.
+• Decision made: your request has been processed, a decision has been made.

-• Residence permit available : your new card is available.
-An SMS will tell you how to recover it.
-If you do not receive any SMS, you must go to the website of your prefecture to find out how to retrieve your residence permit.
+If you do not receive any message, you must go to the website of your prefecture to find out how to retrieve your residence card.

 The day you pick up your residence permit, you must prove that you have paid €25 in tax stamps (with proof of payment of the stamp duty).